Cancer in Africa: Everything You Need to Know

 Carcinoid Tumours

-Carcinoid tumours are slow growing and are found in the gut.
-Specifically the small intestine and the rectum.
-This tumours can metastasize to other parts of the body such as the live.
-They secrete the hormone serotonin or prostaglandins, causing carcinoid syndrome.
+Carcinoid tumors are slow-growing tumors commonly found in the gut, particularly in the small intestine and rectum.
+They have the potential to metastasize to other parts of the body, such as the liver.
+Carcinoid tumors often secrete hormones like serotonin or prostaglandins, which can lead to carcinoid syndrome.

 What is cancer by the National Cancer Institute